SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 This will cause etcd to take a bit more time to notice the loss of a node, which is not typically critical if done within reasonable limits.
-This change however is not a silver bullet -- occasional write latencies above 100ms will still cause failed heartbeats, just less often.
+This change however does not fully address the issue -- occasional write latencies above 100ms will still cause failed heartbeats, just less often.

-This change has been implemented in SCS's (k8s-cluster-api-provider)[https://etcd.io/docs/v3.5/op-guide/hardware/#example-hardware-configurations] reference implementation: The heartbeat has been changed from 1/100ms (10/s) to 1/250ms (4/s) and the reelection timeout form 1s to 2.5s.
+This change has been implemented in SCS's (k8s-cluster-api-provider)[https://etcd.io/docs/v3.5/op-guide/hardware/#example-hardware-configurations] reference implementation: The heartbeat has been changed from 1/100ms (10/s) to 1/250ms (4/s) and the reelection timeout from 1s to 2.5s.

 The etcd process also is afforded a higher CPU priority (lower niceness), resulting in a lower scheduling latency, as high-prio processes preempt lower-prio ones when they get woken up.
-The etcd process also gets it's IO priority increased to get treated preferentially in case the IO scheduler has many outstanding requests.
+The etcd process also gets its IO priority increased to get treated preferentially in case the IO scheduler has many outstanding requests.
 This has some positive effects with the CFQ IO scheduler.

-The slower heartbeat and the priority tweaks do lower the amount of leader changes but are insufficient to completely address the issue on the tests performed against networked ceph backed storage.
+The slower heartbeat and the priority tweaks do lower the amount of leader changes but are insufficient to completely address the issue on the tests performed against networked ceph-backed storage.

 ### Filesystem tuning